jdluu/Modern-Portfolio/README.md

 ## Design Philosophy

-For this portfolio, I focused more on making resuable components, making my website modular and easy to update.
+For this portfolio, I focused more on making reusable components, making my website modular and easy to update.
 I am using Astro and minimizing Javascript to maintain a balance between interactivity and speed.

 This portfolio was built off of the content from my original portfolio here: <https://github.com/jdluu/portfolio>

 ## 🚀 Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+Inside of my Astro project, you'll see the following folders and files:

 ```
 /